CelestialBlade1/ChatterBox-CS251/README.md

 It will become more advanced as the Databse and Chat are merged.

 ### Load Balancing:
-Least Connections Algorithm:In this algorithm, traffic is directed to the server having the least traffic.
-This helps maintain the optimized performance, especially at peak hours by maintaining a uniform load at all the servers.
+Round Robin Algorithm: In this algorithm, we send a request to the load balancer to assign us the a server to evenly distribute the load.
+This is done by selecting the next server in a cycle to which the the previous client was connected.

-We are using the Least Connections Algorithm in our project.
-It is quite efficient as whenever a new request is made by a client, it selects the server with the least number of connections.
-This prevents any server from getting overloaded.
+We are using the Round Robin Algorithm in our project.
+Whenever a new request is made by a client, it selects the server the next server in the cycle .
+This prevents any server from getting overloaded by selecting a server in the cycle with lesser connections.

+### Instructions to run code.
+    0. Make sure the dependencies mentioned are installed and working correctly.
+    1. Start Load Balancer using python3 loadbalancer.py ROUNDROBIN
+    2. Start the required number of servers using python3 serverAdv.py <port_number>
+    3. Start the required number of clients by running python3 clientAdv.py